salesforce/akita/akita/src/plugins/akita-filters/akita-filters-plugin.md

 # API

-### Filter type
+### AkitaFilter type

-A filter is an object with the corresponding format :
+A Akita filter is an object with the corresponding format :

 ```ts
 type Filter = {